-Please note that important path maintenance works will be carried out on the reserve between Monday 7th April 2025 and Friday 11th April inclusive.
-Consequently the lower loch path will be closed between 8am and 4pm.
+Please note that important boardwalk maintenance works will be carried out on the ‘muir path’ circuit between Monday 21st July 2025 and Friday 25th July 2025 inclusive.
+Consequently it will not be possible to complete a circular route as sections of boardwalk will be closed off for the duration of works.

 Loch Ardinning is a picturesque wildlife haven with areas of wetland, woodland and moorland.
 Mature willow, birch and alder thrive in the wetlands along the south west shore and reeds, rushes and sedges fringe the northern shores.